There is plenty to do in Cromarty.

 Udale bay is an ideal bird watching spot.
 Come for an hour or two either side of high tide to be rewarded with spectacular views of flocks of flying bards.

 There is a choice of places to eat.
-Sutor Creek, with it's wood fired oven is always a favourite with the family.
-The Royal Hotel and Cromarty Arms Inn also provide home cooked meals.
+Sutor Creek, with it's wood fired oven, The Royal Hotel and Cromarty Arms Inn also provide home cooked meals.
 For light lunches and teas you can visit The Pantry.
 The Emporium is a great place for coffee.

 Cromarty is an ideal place to base your Highland holiday.
 We are 30 minutes drive from the Highland Capital of Inverness with all its attraction.
 Loch Ness is nearby and there are plenty of castles and distilleries to visit within the vicinity.